Website icon Xpert.Digital

 Modules shaped like several roof tiles.

-Solar shingles are panels that look and function like regular shingles but contain a flexible thin-film cell.
+Solar shingles are modules that look and function like normal shingles, but contain a flexible thin-film cell.

-They extend the normal lifespan of roofs by protecting insulation and membranes from UV radiation and water damage.
-Condensation is also prevented as the dew point is kept above the roof membrane.
+They extend the normal lifespan of roofs by protecting the insulation and membranes from UV radiation and water damage.
+They also prevent condensation by keeping the dew point above the roof membrane.

-Metallic pitched roofs (both structural and architectural) are now being equipped with PV capabilities, either by bonding a free-standing flexible module or by heat and vacuum sealing the CIGS cells directly to the substrate.
+Metallic pitched roofs (both structural and architectural) are now being equipped with PV functions, either by bonding a freestanding flexible module or by heat and vacuum sealing the CIGS cells directly onto the substrate.

 facade

-Facades can be attached to existing buildings and give old buildings a completely new look.
-These modules are attached to the building's facade over the existing structure, which can increase the building's appeal and its resale value.
+Facades can be attached to existing buildings, giving them a completely new look.
+These modules are mounted on the building's facade over the existing structure, which can increase the building's attractiveness and its resale value.

 glazing

-Photovoltaic windows are (semi)transparent modules that can replace a number of architectural elements usually made of glass or similar materials, such as: B. Windows and skylights.
-Not only do they generate electrical energy, but they can provide further energy savings due to their excellent thermal insulation properties and solar radiation control.
+Photovoltaic windows are (semi-)transparent modules that can replace a number of architectural elements usually made of glass or similar materials, such as windows and skylights.
+They not only generate electrical energy but can also achieve further energy savings due to their excellent thermal insulation properties and ability to control solar radiation.

-Photovoltaic glass windows: The integration of energy generation technologies into residential and commercial buildings has opened additional areas of research that place greater consideration on the overall aesthetics of the end product.
-While the goal remains to achieve high efficiency, new developments in photovoltaic windows also aim to provide consumers with an optimal level of glass transparency and/or the ability to choose from a range of colors.
-Different colored solar panels can be designed to optimally absorb certain wavelength ranges from the broader spectrum.
-Colored photovoltaic glass has been successfully developed using semi-transparent, perovskite and dye-sensitized solar cells.
+Photovoltaic glass windows: The integration of energy-generating technologies into residential and commercial buildings has opened up additional areas of research that place greater emphasis on the overall aesthetics of the final product.
+While the goal remains to achieve high efficiency, new developments in photovoltaic windows also aim to offer consumers an optimal level of glass transparency and/or the option to choose from a range of colors.
+Differently colored solar panels can be designed to optimally absorb specific wavelength ranges from the broader spectrum.
+Colored photovoltaic glass has been successfully developed using semi-transparent, perovskite, and dye-sensitized solar cells.

-- Plasmonic solar cells, which absorb and reflect colored light, were developed using Fabry-Pérot-Etalon technology.
-These cells consist of “two parallel, reflective metal films and a dielectric cavity film between them.”
-The two electrodes are made of Ag and the cavity between them is made of Sb2O3.
-Changing the thickness and refractive index of the dielectric cavity changes the wavelength that is best absorbed.
-Matching the color of the absorption layer glass to the specific part of the spectrum to which the cell's thickness and refractive index are best matched both improves the aesthetics of the cell by intensifying its color and minimizing photocurrent losses.
-For the red and blue light devices, a transmittance of 34.7% and 24.6% was achieved, respectively.
-Blue devices can convert 13.3% of absorbed light into electricity, making them the most efficient of all colored devices developed and tested.
+• Plasmonic solar cells that absorb and reflect colored light were developed using Fabry-Pérot-Etalon technology.
+These cells consist of two parallel, reflective metal films and a dielectric cavity film between them.
+The two electrodes are made of silver (Ag), and the cavity between them is made of Sb₂O₃.
+By changing the thickness and refractive index of the dielectric cavity, the wavelength that is best absorbed is altered.
+Matching the color of the absorption layer glass to the specific part of the spectrum for which the cell's thickness and refractive index are best suited improves both the cell's aesthetics by intensifying its color and minimizing photocurrent losses.
+Red and blue light devices achieved transmittances of 34.7% and 24.6%, respectively.
+Blue devices can convert 13.3% of the absorbed light into electricity, making them the most efficient of all the colored devices developed and tested.

-- Perovskite solar cell technology can be tuned to red, green and blue by changing the thickness of the metallic nanowires to 8, 20 and 45 nm, respectively.
-Maximum power efficiencies of 10.12%, 8.17% and 7.72% were achieved by adjusting the glass reflectance to the wavelength for which each cell is best suited.
+• Perovskite solar cell technology can be tuned for red, green, and blue wavelengths by changing the thickness of the metallic nanowires to 8, 20, and 45 nm, respectively.
+Maximum power efficiencies of 10.12%, 8.17%, and 7.72% were achieved by adjusting the glass reflectance to the wavelength for which the respective cell is best suited.

-- Dye solar cells use liquid electrolytes to capture light and convert it into usable energy; this occurs in a similar way to how natural pigments enable photosynthesis in plants.
-While chlorophyll is the specific pigment responsible for the green color in leaves, other naturally occurring pigments such as carotenoids and anthocyanins produce variations of orange and purple colors.
-Researchers at the University of Concepcion have demonstrated the viability of dye-sensitized colored solar cells that both appear and selectively absorb certain wavelengths of light.
-This cost-effective solution uses natural pigments from maqui fruit, black myrtle and spinach as sensitizers.
-These natural sensitizers are then placed between two layers of transparent glass.
-While the efficiency of these particularly low-cost cells is still unclear, previous research in the area of organic dye cells was able to achieve a “high power conversion efficiency of 9.8%.”
+• Dye-sensitized solar cells use liquid electrolytes to capture light and convert it into usable energy, much like how natural pigments enable photosynthesis in plants.
+While chlorophyll is the specific pigment responsible for the green color in leaves, other naturally occurring pigments, such as carotenoids and anthocyanins, produce variations of orange and purple hues.
+Researchers at the University of Concepción have demonstrated the viability of dye-sensitized colored solar cells that both appear vibrant and selectively absorb specific wavelengths of light.
+This low-cost solution uses natural pigments derived from maqui fruit, black myrtle, and spinach as sensitizers.
+These natural sensitizers are then sandwiched between two layers of transparent glass.
+While the efficiency of these particularly inexpensive cells remains unclear, previous research in organic dye-sensitized solar cells has achieved a “high power conversion efficiency of 9.8%.”.

 Transparent and translucent photovoltaics

-Transparent solar cells use a tin oxide coating on the inside of the glass panes to conduct electricity out of the cell.
+Transparent solar cells use a tin oxide coating on the inside of the glass panes to conduct electricity from the cell.
 The cell contains titanium oxide coated with a photoelectric dye.

 Most conventional solar cells use visible and infrared light to generate electricity.
-In contrast, the innovative new solar cell also uses ultraviolet radiation.
-When used as a replacement for traditional window glass or placed over the glass, the installation area could be large, leading to potential applications that utilize the combined functions of power generation, lighting and temperature control.
+In contrast, this innovative new solar cell also utilizes ultraviolet radiation.
+If used as a replacement for conventional window glass or placed over existing glass, the installation area could be large, leading to potential applications that combine power generation, lighting, and temperature control.

-Another name for transparent photovoltaics is “translucent photovoltaics” (they only allow half of the light falling on them to pass through).
+Another term for transparent photovoltaics is “translucent photovoltaics” (they only allow half of the incident light to pass through).
 Similar to inorganic photovoltaics, organic photovoltaics can also be translucent.

 Types of transparent and translucent photovoltaics

-Some non-wavelength-selective photovoltaic systems achieve semi-transparency through spatial segmentation of opaque solar cells.
-This method uses any opaque solar cells and distributes several small cells on a transparent substrate.
-This division drastically reduces the efficiency of energy conversion and increases transmission.
+Some non-wavelength-selective photovoltaic systems achieve semi-transparency through the spatial segmentation of opaque solar cells.
+This method uses any type of opaque solar cell and distributes several small cells onto a transparent substrate.
+This segmentation drastically reduces the energy conversion efficiency and increases transmission.

 Another branch of non-wavelength-selective photovoltaics utilize visibly absorbing thin-film semi-conductors with small thicknesses or large enough band gaps that allow light to pass through.
 These results in semi-transparent photovoltaics with a similar direct trade off between efficiency and transmission as spatially segmented opaque solar cells.

-Another branch of non-wavelength-selective photovoltaics uses visibly absorbing thin-film semiconductors with small thicknesses or sufficiently large band gaps that allow light to pass through.
-This leads to semi-transparent photovoltaics with a similar direct compromise between efficiency and transmission as spatially segmented opaque solar cells.
+Another branch of non-wavelength-selective photovoltaics utilizes visibly absorbing thin-film semiconductors with low thickness or sufficiently large band gaps that allow light to pass through.
+This results in semi-transparent photovoltaics with a similar direct trade-off between efficiency and transmission as spatially segmented opaque solar cells.

 Wavelength-selective photovoltaics

-Wavelength-selective photovoltaics achieves transparency through the use of materials that only absorb UV and/or NIR light and was first introduced in 2011.
-Despite the higher permeability, energy conversion efficiencies are lower due to a number of problems.
-These include small exciton diffusion lengths, scaling of transparent electrodes without compromising efficiency, and overall lifetime due to the instability of organic materials used in TPVs in general.
+Wavelength-selective photovoltaics (WSPV) achieves transparency through the use of materials that absorb only UV and/or NIR light and was first introduced in 2011.
+Despite the higher transmittance, energy conversion efficiencies are lower due to a number of problems.
+These include short exciton diffusion lengths, the scaling of transparent electrodes without compromising efficiency, and the overall lifetime due to the inherent instability of the organic materials used in WSPVs.

 Innovations in transparent and translucent photovoltaics

-Early attempts to develop non-wavelength-selective semi-transparent organic photovoltaics with very thin active layers that absorb in the visible spectrum were only able to achieve efficiencies of less than 1%.
-However, in 2011, transparent organic photovoltaics with an organic chloroaluminum phthalocyanine donor (ClAlPc) and a fullerene acceptor showed absorption in the ultraviolet and near-infrared (NIR) spectrum with efficiencies around 1.3% and visible light transmittance of over 65% .
-In 2017, MIT researchers developed a method to successfully deposit transparent graphene electrodes on organic solar cells, resulting in 61% visible light transmittance and improved efficiencies of 2.8-4.1%.
+Early attempts to develop non-wavelength-selective semi-transparent organic photovoltaics with very thin active layers absorbing in the visible spectrum achieved efficiencies of less than 1%.
+However, in 2011, transparent organic photovoltaics using an organic chloroaluminium phthalocyanine donor (ClAlPc) and a fullerene acceptor demonstrated absorption in the ultraviolet and near-infrared (NIR) spectrum with efficiencies around 1.3% and visible light transmittance exceeding 65%.
+In 2017, MIT researchers developed a method for successfully depositing transparent graphene electrodes onto organic solar cells, resulting in 61% visible light transmittance and improved efficiencies of 2.8–4.1%.

-Perovskite solar cells, which are very popular as next-generation photovoltaics with efficiencies exceeding 25%, have also shown promise for transparent photovoltaics.
-In 2015, a semi-transparent perovskite solar cell using a methylammonium lead triiodide perovskite and a silver nanowire grid top electrode demonstrated a transmittance of 79% at a wavelength of 800 nm and an efficiency of about 12.7%.
+Perovskite solar cells, which are very popular as next-generation photovoltaics with efficiencies exceeding 25%, have also proven promising for transparent photovoltaics.
+In 2015, a semi-transparent perovskite solar cell with a methylammonium lead triiodide perovskite and a silver nanowire grid top electrode demonstrated a transmission of 79% at a wavelength of 800 nm and an efficiency of approximately 12.7%.

-Building-integrated photovoltaic system with partially transparent solar modules at the Weser Stadium in Bremen
+Building-integrated photovoltaic system with semi-transparent solar modules at the Weser Stadium in Bremen

-The Alcobendas Art Center, Spain.
+The Alcobendas Art Centre, Spain.
 It generates its own energy from its windows

 The Novartis conference center in Switzerland with BIPV facade

-With partially transparent solar modules from simple solar carports to large systems: With Xpert.Solar your individual advice - the combination of wooden substructure, steel columns and semi-transparent solar modules
+From simple solar carports to large-scale systems, Xpert.Solar offers semi-transparent solar modules – your individual consultation – the combination of wooden substructure, steel columns and semi-transparent solar modules

 I would be happy to serve as your personal advisor.